‘Vanderpump Rules’ Stassi Schroeder Made A Lasting Impression On Jax Taylor

 “Me, I would torture.
 I’m a torturer.
 I think I got that from [Stassi Schroeder].
 She taught me everything I know in torturing people,” he explained to The Daily Dish on March 10.
 “Stassi has rubbed off on me a little bit.”

 Stassi Schroeder and Jax Taylor were dating when fans first met them on Vanderpump Rules Season 1 in 2013.
-As fans will recall, the series began as a spinoff of The Real Housewives of Beverly Hills and continues to be based out of Lisa Vanderpump’s West Hollywood hotspot, SUR Restaurant.
+As fans will recall, the series began as a spin-off of The Real Housewives of Beverly Hills and continues to be based out of Lisa Vanderpump’s West Hollywood hotspot, SUR Restaurant.

-Stassi Schroeder and Jax Taylor appeared to be a picture perfect couple at first but as the series continued, their relationship became more and more strained and during Season 2, Taylor admitted to cheating on Schroeder with another woman.
+Stassi Schroeder and Jax Taylor appeared to be a picture perfect couple at first, but as the series continued, their relationship became more and more strained, and during Season 2, Taylor admitted to cheating on Schroeder with another woman.
 It was also revealed during Season 2 that Taylor had slept with Schroeder’s longtime friend, Kristen Doute.

 Although Stassi Schroeder fired at Doute during a later event and slapped her in the face, she and Taylor kept their distance up until recently when they were finally able to get past their issues and move forward as friends.